hyperledger-archives/sawtooth-core/docs/source/_templates/sdk_submit_tutorial.rst

 .. note::

-   Remember that a *batcher pubkey* is the hex public key matching the private key that will later be used to sign a Transaction's Batch, and *dependencies* are the *header signatures* of Transactions that must be committed before this one (see *TransactionHeaders* in :doc:`/architecture/transactions_and_batches`).
+   Remember that a *batcher public_key* is the hex public key matching the private key that will later be used to sign a Transaction's Batch, and *dependencies* are the *header signatures* of Transactions that must be committed before this one (see *TransactionHeaders* in :doc:`/architecture/transactions_and_batches`).

    Although possible, it would be unusual to set these properties when creating a *TransactionEncoder*.
-The default batcher pubkey will be valid as long as the Transactions and Batches are signed by the same key, and dependencies are typically different from Transaction to Transaction.
+The default batcher public_key will be valid as long as the Transactions and Batches are signed by the same key, and dependencies are typically different from Transaction to Transaction.